Dave Roberts (pitcher): Later career

 After pitching just two games for the Pirates in 1980, Roberts was purchased by the Seattle Mariners in April.
-He pitched the rest of the season in Seattle, going 2–3.
+He pitched the rest of the season in Seattle, going 2–3 in 37 games, mostly as a reliever.
+Following that season, Roberts became a free agent.

-Following that season, Roberts became a free agent, and in January 1981 he was signed by the Mets.
-He pitched just seven games for the Mets, going 0–3 with a 9.39 ERA, before being released in May.
+In January 1981, he was signed with the Mets.
+He pitched just seven games for New York, going 0–3 with a 9.39 ERA, before being released in May.
 In June, Roberts was signed as a free agent by the Giants, but never pitched for them in the majors.

 Among Jewish pitchers all-time in major league history through 2010, Roberts ranks fourth in career appearances (445; behind only Scott Schoeneweis, Ken Holtzman, and John Grabow), fourth in wins (103) and strikeouts (957) behind Sandy Koufax, Holtzman, and Steve Stone, and seventh in ERA (3.78).

 Later life, and death

-After his playing career, he worked for the Allegany County, Maryland Detention Center, and served as an assistant baseball coach at Potomac State College from 1996 to 1998 in West Virginia.
+After his playing career, Roberts worked for the Allegany County, Maryland Detention Center, and served as an assistant baseball coach at Potomac State College in West Virginia from 1996 to 1998.

 On January 9, 2009, Roberts died of lung cancer that he developed from asbestos exposure as a young man, at his home in Short Gap, West Virginia, at the age of 64.
 According to his wife, Carol, he was exposed to carcinogenic chemicals while working for several offseasons as a boilermaker.
 He is buried at Frostburg Memorial Cemetery, not far from Lefty Grove's grave.